 We get to see that directly aimed at Yoo, even, from time to time, during occasional breaks in the fourth wall.
 One of my favorite instances of this is in volume two, before Ewon is sexually or romantically involved with Mookyul, and he’s gossiping about Mookyul’s relationship to Chairman Lee with Sangchul.
 “Hajin Yoo says she’s gonna elaborate on the relationship between Mookyul and the big boss in a doujinshi,” says Sangchul.
 Ewon responds, “How can you trust what that lazy-ass says?” at which point he is punched in the eye by the text bubble.

 MICHELLE: Hee.
 I’d forgotten that bit.

 So, are we basically saying that Totally Captivated has it all (save for gratuitous sex scenes)?
 Good points, bad points, humor, romance, well-developed characters, and loads of profanity?

-MELINDA: And eyes!
+MJ: And eyes!
 I love the heavily-lined, detailed eyes we see in so much female-aimed manhwa.
 Yoo totally delivers on the eyes.